salgue441/Data-Structures/README.md

 The singly linked list is a data structure that contains a list of nodes.
 Each node contains a value and a pointer to the next node.
 The list is terminated by a null pointer.

-The singly linked list is implemented in the file `SinglyLinkedList.h` and `SinglyLinkedList.cpp`.
+The singly linked list is implemented in the file `LinkedList/SinglyLinkedList.h` and `LinkedList/SinglyLinkedList.cpp`.

 ### Doubly Linked List